NcLang/how/README.md

 ) ENGINE=InnoDB DEFAULT CHARSET=utf8;
 ```
 where `LISTNAME` is to be replaced by the name of your Q&A list.

-You can now start filling your table with code snippets as follows.
+You can now start filling your table with code snippets.
+For each snippet, add a row to your MySQL table (Q&A list) with the following data:

+1. `question`-row: The question is captured by a regular expression of the form `* ... $`.
+Try to contrive regular expressions that are both unique for the code snipped and as flexible as possible to capture different forms of the same question.
+2. `answer`-row: Add a short description and one or more code snippets.
+Each snippet should start with `- ` in a new line (this highlights the snipped in the command-line).

 ### Publicly available Q&A lists